-- Department of Molecular and Cellular Biology
+- Molecular and Cellular Biology

-Winey's research explores the genetics and molecular biology of microtubule organizing centers (MTOCs), which include the cellular structures called centrosomes that are critical for organizing the spindles needed to ensure accurate movement of chromosomes during cell division.
+Winey's research explores the genetics and molecular biology of microtubule organizing centers, which include the cellular structures called centrosomes that are critical for organizing the spindles needed to ensure accurate movement of chromosomes during cell division.
 Centrosome defects can result in genomic instability that may contribute to the development of cancer as well as to chromosome mis-segregation that can lead to miscarriages.
-Mark's academic honors include the distinction of Guggenheim Fellow and Pew Scholar, and he was elected a Fellow of the American Association for the Advancement of Science in 2014.
+Winey’s academic honors include the distinction of Guggenheim Fellow and Pew Scholar, and he was elected a Fellow of the American Association for the Advancement of Science in 2014.
 In 2019, Mark was named a Fellow of the American Society for Cell Biology.

-- 1988 Ph.D.
-University of Wisconsin, Madison
+- 1988 Ph.D. in Molecular and Cellular Biology, University of Wisconsin, Madison